corentingi/mds-poo-mvc/README.md

 ## Exercises

+After each exercise, remember to commit your work before moving to the next.
+This will allow you to reset your work to a known state if you need to.

+### Exercise 0: Setting up Laravel

+Steps:
+- Open a terminal
+- Create a new Laravel project if it is not done already: `composer create-project ...` (see above)
+- Open the project in VS Code (The new proejct has been created in a new folder)
+- Create a local git repository: `git init` (On windows you might need to run `git config core.autocrlf false` if you have issues with `git add .`)
+- Commit your work with an "Initial commit"

 ### Exercise 1: Landing page

 In this exercise, we will first understand how Laravel works to display a simple landing page.

 Steps:
-- Create a new Laravel project if it is not done already: `php create-project ...` (see above)
-- Open the project in VS Code
 - Go to `routes/web.php` to check the existing routes
 - Modify the existing route for `/` to display a new view `home`
-- Create a new view in `resources/views/home.blade.php` (You can make a simple page)
+- Create a new view in `resources/views/home.blade.php` (You can make a simple HTML page)

 You can implement this using `Routes` only.